Meghan Markle charms crowds on first joint royal engagement: 'Hi, I'm Meghan!'

 Prince Harry has become a regular visitor to Nottingham over the last four years, meeting up with youth workers and young people helped by the Full Effect project.
 The community group, which is backed by the Prince's Royal Foundation, works in the St Ann's area of the city to stop youth violence and crime through a variety of projects, from rapping workshops to film production and sports programmes.
 His communication's secretary, Jason Knauf, said the Prince was looking forward to introducing Meghan to a community that had "become very special to him", adding that the actress "could not wait" to meet people she had heard so much about.

 STORY: Copy Meghan Markle's engagement outfit for £100!

 It is the couple's first joint royal visit since announcing their engagement

 The couple's visit is expected to benefit the local economy by hundreds of thousands of pounds with huge crowds attracted to the city centre hoping for a glimpse of Harry and Meghan.
 Tourism bosses say Harry and Meghan's visit will showcase Nottingham on a global scale with the event being covered by television and media from around the world.

 Meghan appeared to make a beeline to talk to small children

 On Tuesday, it was confirmed that Meghan - an actress who until then had been a UN women's advocate and worked for World Vision - was to start royal life with a "clean slate".
 Mr Knauf said she planned to focus her attention on the UK and Commonwealth.
 "This is the country that's going to be her home now and that means travelling around, getting to know the towns and cities and smaller communities," he said.
-She will also become the fourth patron of the Royal Foundation of the Duchess of Cambridge and Prince Harry.
+She will also become the fourth patron of the Royal Foundation of the Duke and Duchess of Cambridge and Prince Harry.